knative/website/content-override/en/about-analytics-cookies.md

-If you prefer to view the Knative docs from within the [knative/docs ](https://github.com/knative/docs/tree/master/docs) GitHub repository, view details about the cookies and tracking at
-[GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement#what-information-github-collects).
+If you prefer to view the Knative docs from within the [knative/docs ](https://github.com/knative/docs/tree/master/docs) GitHub repository, view details about their cookies and tracking at [GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement#what-information-github-collects).

 ## Options for opting out